TheMaster1127/HTH/DOCUMENTATION.md

 - Single-line comments should be concise and focused, providing relevant information to aid in code understanding.

 Comments in HeavenToHell (HTH) are invaluable tools for improving code comprehension and facilitating collaboration among developers.
 By leveraging single-line comments effectively, developers can create well-documented and maintainable scripts in HeavenToHell.

 ---

-Certainly!
-Here's the updated documentation with the additional information about using Flask and ensuring the Python script endpoint always returns, even if it's not required:

----